Cost of living in Berlin is skyrocketing.

 Ok, so you’ve filled out the questionnaire, and what do you know, your landlord is greedy and heavily overcharging you.
 Landlords are literally breaking the law.
 Well, the next step you’ll have to take is to file a “qualified complaint” (qualifizierte Rüge).
 The best part, though, is that Wenigermiete.de will not only draft it up for you, but they’ll send it directly to your landlord.

 A qualified complaint is a German way of saying, “Hey, I know you’re charging me too much, and I’m finally doing something about to because, as per law, I can do just that (Arschloch!)”.

 Now that you’ve actually gone ahead and gotten the qualified complaint sent out, Wenigermiete.de does the rest for you, which includes following up with the landlord in case they’re being obstinate, conducting any legal proceedings (even taking any and all costs themselves), as well as handling every further step in the process for you until you’re paying substantially less rent.
 You pay nothing, and can save on average €200 a month.

 Take back control of your rent and decrease your cost of living.

 At this point, you’re probably thinking this is too good to be true, and that there must be some catch.
 Wenigermiete.de only receives payment for all of this if they are successfully able to lower your rent.
-And this payment comes from the landlord in compensation.
+And this payment comes from the landlord in compensation, never from you.